 There are simple stretches that can help relieve mid-back pain and offer healing for many conditions.
 However, this area of the body is hard to stretch.
 It is not flexible like the lower back, and this limited range of motion can make stretching difficult.

 The good news is that you don’t need huge, dramatic, deep stretches to get relief.
 Think of your shoulder blades as flat plates connected to muscles that you can move around your back.
 This visualization gives you an idea of the amount of movement needed to stretch this area.
+These exercises can help minimize back pain when bending over, pain upon waking, and throughout the day.

 6 Stretches to Relieve Mid Back Pain